AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_unity.md

 Only the chat group owner can call `DestroyGroup` to disband a chat group.
 Once a chat group is disbanded, all the chat group members receive the `OnDestroyedFromGroup` callback and are immediately removed from the chat group.

-<div class="alert note">After a chat group is destroyed, all the chat group data is deleted from the local database and memory.</div>
+<div class="alert note">After a chat group is destroyed, all chat group data is deleted from the local database and memory.</div>

 The following code sample shows how to destroy a chat group: